 Among individuals with quantitative values just above or just below the cut-off threshold, reversions or conversions were common.
 Retesting was performed within 3 weeks of the original test.
 Confirming a positive Quantiferon test is prudent before starting therapy.

 *Per Susan Dorman, M.D.
 The John Hopkins University School of Medicine.

 Calculation of Detected, Not Detected, or Indeterminate

 The amount of gamma interferon produced by each tube (Nil, mitogen, TB antigen) is measured using a standard ELISA format.
-QuantiFERON-TB Gold In-Tube results are based on the amount of INF-γ that is released in response to the antigens.
+QuantiFERON-TB Gold, (Draw Site Incubated) results are based on the amount of INF-γ that is released in response to the antigens.
 The result “Not Detected” or “Detected” is calculated from these values using an FDA approved algorithm run on QuantiFERON software.
 Indeterminate results are generated when either of the control tubes does not produce their intended values.

 The 2 main causes of indeterminate results are:

 - Lack of incubating the samples properly (such as not incubating the sample at all or over incubating)

 - Insufficient mixing of blood collection tubes